nathutev/sql_generator/README.md

 # 🧠 Text-to-SQL Generator
-This project is a simple Text-to-SQL Generator web app built using Node.js, Express, and the Hugging Face Inference API.
+This project is a simple Text-to-SQL Generator web app built using Node.js, Express.js, and the Hugging Face Inference API.
 It converts natural language input into SQL queries based on user-defined tables and columns.
 It is deployed at https://sql-generator-xivz.onrender.com
 ## 🚀 Features
-Converts natural language text into SQL queries using Meta LLaMA 3.1 (via Hugging Face).
+Converts natural language text into SQL queries using AI (via Hugging Face).

 Clean, responsive front-end with simple UI.